You are currently browsing the category archive for the ‘Tarot History & Research’ category.

 A German historian of women in the Middle Ages and Renaissance and a recognized art expert, Maike Vogt-Luerssen, has written a book about Bianca Maria (unfortunately only in German) and has collected an astonishing array of paintings of members of the Visconti and Sforza families.
 Begin here and then continue your tour through this marvelous collection.

-Were the Cary-Yale Tarot cards, a deck with six court cards per suit and additional triumps, made for the marriage of
+Was the possibly later Cary-Yale Tarot cards, a deck with six court cards per suit and additional triumps, made for the marriage of

 - Filippo Maria Visconti and Marie of Savoy in 1428 (because it contains the Savoy device of a white cross on a red field), or for